Giunossauro/The-time-a-quintillion-comparisons-could-take/README.md

 # The time a quintillion comparisons could take
-Compiling with all optimizations this really rustic C++ code, realize how many time some quintillion comparisons could take running in CPU.
-Then, imagine this in 2 months using a good GPU.
-Yes, it's possible!
+By compiling and running this really simple C++ code, you will realize how many time some quintillion comparisons could take running in the hosted CPU.

+It's simple to understant wahts is going on: just read the code and follow the math.

+Then, imagine this in 2 months using a good GPU. <ins>Yes, it's possible!</ins>

+If you don't feel confortable enough to run this code on your computer, run on: [https://onlinegdb.com/FCwmEQHLJ](https://onlinegdb.com/FCwmEQHLJ).

+###### You will need to await the compiled running for about a minute to get the answer.